AI Personal Trainer

 The real question

-Sarah did not need more willpower.
+Renee didn't need more willpower.
 She needed a coach that understood Tuesday before Tuesday happened.

 ---